-This policy takes due regard to the Government guidance document, 'Safeguarding and Remote Education During Coronavirus COVID-19'
+This policy takes due regard to the Government guidance documents, 'Safeguarding and Remote Education During Coronavirus COVID-19' and 'Guidance for Full Opening: Schools'.

-This policy should also be read in conjunction with The Manor's 'Remote Teaching and Learning Policy' and 'COVID-19: Risk Assessment for Re-opening on 01/06/2020', which both take account of the continued vital importance of maintaining robust Safeguarding procedures during the Coronavirus pandemic.
+This policy should also be read in conjunction with The Manor's 'Remote Teaching and Learning Policy' and 'COVID-19: Risk Assessment for Re-opening on 07/09/2020', which both take account of the continued vital importance of maintaining robust Safeguarding procedures during the Coronavirus pandemic.